 - Details

-- Written by: Gyöngyi Máthé, member of the Unitarian Women's Association of Gyergyószentmiklós/Gheorgheni, Romania
+- By Gyöngyi Máthé, member of the Unitarian Women's Association of Gyergyószentmiklós/Gheorgheni, Romania

 With the positive attitude suggested by the title above, we gathered in Marosvásárhely/Târgu Mureș on November 17, 2023.
 The two-day mental health training - organized by ICUUW in collaboration with UNOSZ (Unitarian Women’s Association of Romania) thanks to a generous grant from the UU Funding Program - provided very meaningful and spiritual experiences.